-You may have to pay a share of cost each month for your long-term care services.
+You might have to pay a share of cost each month for your long-term care services.
 The amount of your share of cost depends on your income and resources.
-Each month you will pay your own health care bills, including but not limited to Managed Long-Term Support Service (MLTSS) bills, until the amount that you have paid equals your share of cost.
-After that, your long-term care will be covered by IEHP for that month.
+Each month, you will pay your own health care bills, including but not limited to Long-Term Support Service (LTSS) bills, until the amount you have paid equals your share of cost.
+After that, IEHP will cover your long-term care for that month.
 You will not be covered by IEHP until you have paid your entire long-term care share of cost for the month.